 The Solution and Final Good

 After rounds of ideations and iterations with the team, stakeholders and executives presenting solution(s) with Invision App, JIra(Agile) and twice a week stand-ups, the product was approved and delivered to development sprints in all areas.
-I personally wanted to see the new Zoom™ area developed more into more complete dynamic augmented reality(AR) experience but we didn't have time to further go into depth with our contract introducing monetizing elements.
-Regardless, I'm really excited this experience had brought me closer into the AR world.
-Thanks Xome!
+I personally wanted to see the new Zoom™ area developed more into more complete dynamic augmented reality(AR) experience but we didn't have time to further go into depth.
+Nevertheless, I handed off a complete modular solution that was easy to update and create new features.

 Cups of tea